 Proplanner Introduces New 3D Capabilities

-Proplanner’s new 3D capabilities will soon be available within AP 2021 for all customers on the Assembly Planner Enterprise subscription at no extra charge.
+Proplanner’s new 3D capabilities are available from AP 2021 for all customers on subscription at no extra charge.
 This powerful new set of features will greatly expand the value of our solution by increasing the speed and quality of launching accurate work instructions and line balance scenarios to the shop floor while eliminating the cost of independent CAD viewers within manufacturing.
 Most importantly, this release leverages our customer’s 3D models and tightly integrates the Product with the Process to simplify the tasks of consuming components by the process, reconciling the manufactured Bill of Materials (mBOM) with the Bill of Process (BOP) routing, authoring work instruction images and greatly reducing the time to update previously authored work instructions as a result of a line rebalance or engineering change.

 With AP 2021, Users can visualize CAD data in three different view modes; CAD Model, Process, and ShopFloor.
 The first two view modes, highlighted in this Blog, also come with an advanced image authoring environment to enhance the editing of captured images and the merge of additional media such as JPG and PNG files.
 The third view mode, to be discussed in our MES Blog, is available for viewing CAD Models in Proplanner’s Shop Floor MES environment which is accessible via several popular web browsers (client-server or cloud).